material-components/material-components-ios/howto/tutorial/README.md

 ![Running the app to show the new app bar](docs/assets/App-Collection-No-Flexing.gif)

 But if you pull down, it doesn’t expand at all.
+It's not flexible.

 ## 5. Make the app bar flexible by forwarding scroll view delegate methods:
 Implement the UIScrollViewDelegate methods: